-Jensen Anderson, MSW, Director of Community Engagement and Assistant to the President Rebecca Dickenson, Vice President for Membership Hayley Loftus, Communications and Business Support Specialist Aaron Nelson, IOM, President & CEO McKenzie Steagall, Director of Programs and Member Engagement Aury St. Germain, MS, Director of Communications and Business Development
+Jensen Anderson, MSW, Director of Community Engagement and Assistant to the President Rebecca Dickenson, Vice President for Membership Hayley Loftus, Communications and Business Support Specialist Aaron Nelson, IOM, President & CEO McKenzie Steagall, Director of Programs and Member Engagement

 Investing in our community's future means addressing our unique local challenges head-on.
 With strategic investments aimed at workforce development, small business growth, and housing affordability, we are building a brighter, more prosperous, and more resilient Greater Chapel Hill-Carrboro where opportunity flourishes.